 Fernanda Vaz, MD

-Ophthalmology Department, Hospital de Egas Moniz New University of Lisbon, Lisbon, Portugal
+Ophthalmology Department, Hospital Beatriz Ângelo, Lisbon, Portugal

-Geographic atrophy (GA) is considered the late stage of the dry form of Age-related Macular Degeneration (AMD)(1).
+Geographic atrophy (GA) is considered the late stage of the dry form of age-related macular degeneration (AMD)(1).

-Usually defined as any sharply delineated round or oval area of hypopigmentation, or apparent absence of the retinal pigment epithelium (RPE), in which choroidal vessels are more visible than in surrounding areas, that must be at least 175 μm in diameter (1).
+Usually defined as any sharply delineated round or oval area of hypopigmentation, or apparent absence of the retinal pigment epithelium (RPE), in which choroidal vessels are more visible than in surrounding areas, that must be at least 175 μm in diameter (Figure 1)(1).